-If your child's symptoms last longer than four weeks, they should be referred to a healthcare professional who is an expert in the management of concussion.
+If your child's symptoms are persistent (i.e., last longer than four weeks in youth under 18 years old), they should be referred to a healthcare professional who is an expert in the management of concussion.

 How is concussion treated?